Nonparametric estimates of pricing functionals: Introduction

 \section{Introduction}

 The purpose of this work is to analyze the empirical performance of some non-parametric and semi-parametric estimators of pricing functional, with particular emphasis on the simplest contingent claims, i.e. European put and call options.
-The idea underlying non-parametric estimation is very simple, and obviously not new: assume that the price of any contingent claim of a certain type can be written as $\pi(y^1,\ldots,y^m)$, where $\pi:\erre^m \to \erre$ is a function to be estimated, and $y^1,\ldots,y^m$ are observable parameters.
+The well-known idea underlying non-parametric estimation is the following: assume that the price of a contingent claim of a certain type can be written as $\pi(y^1,\ldots,y^m)$, where $\pi:\erre^m \to \erre$ is a function to be estimated, and $y^1,\ldots,y^m$ are observable parameters.
 Given a sample